graycenw/website/content/about/about.md

 Graycen Wheeler is a freelance science journalist and a master's student in the SciCom program at the University of California, Santa Cruz.
 She's also a non-practicing biochemist, a tabletop RPG enthusiast, a bike rider and a cat person.

-While a doctoral student at the University of Colorado Boulder, Graycen acted as Editor in Chief for [Science Buffs](https://sciencebuffs.org/) and hosted its affiliate podcast, [Buffs Talk Science](https://buffstalkscience.com).
-She also served as the chairperson and lead organizer of ComSciCon Rocky Mountain West in 2019 and as a programming organizer for ComSciCon Flagship 2020.
+While completing her PhD in biochemistry at the University of Colorado Boulder, Graycen wrote and edited for [Science Buffs](https://sciencebuffs.org/), a CU Boulder STEM blog, before becoming a managing editor and ultimately editor in chief.
+She also founded, hosted and produced its affiliate podcast, [Buffs Talk Science](https://buffstalkscience.com), with [Alison Gilchrist](https://www.alisonrgilchrist.com/).